magmukendi/my100daysOfCode.v.2/README.md

 ## Day 20/100 June 25th 2022:
 ### **Today's Progress**:

+Today, thanks to my Github Student Pack, I came accross wondeful interview ressource called Interview Cake.
+The platform was very explanatory.
+I am working on a URL shortener project.
+ I had to work on the logic of it first and then proceed with the rest.

 ### **Thoughts**:

+Reading is underated.
+People say they enjoy watching Youtube videos, but to me, reading provide a much much better environment for learning.

 ## Day 19/100 June 24th 2022:
 ### **Today's Progress**: